apache/karaf/assemblies/docker/README.md

 Images are based on the Docker official [AdoptOpenJDK 11 JRE Hotspot](https://hub.docker.com/_/adoptopenjdk?tab=tags&page=1&name=11-jre-hotspot) image.
 If you want to build the Karaf image you have the following choices:

-1. Create the docker image from the SNAPSHOT version (from local distribution)
+1. Create the docker image from a local distribution package
 2. Create the docker image from an Apache Karaf archive, for example (apache-karaf-4.2.9.tar.gz)
 3. Create the docker image from a specific version of Apache Karaf
+4. Create the docker image from remote or local custom Apache Karaf distribution

 If you run `build.sh` without arguments then you could see how to usage this command.